 Megan McKee, University of Pittsburgh School of Law Class of 2012, worked as a legal researcher for the Centre for International Sustainable Development Law and is currently working in Lebanon.
 She writes about the need for greater rights for migrant workers in that country, especially for those employed as domestic workers…

-It is estimated that there are some 50 to 100 million domestic workers worldwide.
+t is estimated that there are some 50 to 100 million domestic workers worldwide.
 The vast majority of these workers are young girls and women, and a large percentage of them are migrants.
 They serve as nannies, housekeepers, cooks, and caregivers, who are most densely concentrated in the Middle East and Asia.
-Since they are often excluded from workers' and laborers' rights schemes, they often suffer from unpaid wages, excessive hours, little time off and a high frequency of physical and sexual abuse, making them some of the most exploited workers in the world.
+Since they are often excluded from workers’ and laborers’ rights schemes, they often suffer from unpaid wages, excessive hours, little time off and a high frequency of physical and sexual abuse, making them some of the most exploited workers in the world.
 Additionally, their status as young, impoverished, foreign females, further contributes to their vulnerability and marginalization.

 During its annual conference this month, the International Labor Organization adopted a historic treaty that aims to create an international standard for protecting the rights of migrant domestic workers for the first time.
 The Convention on Domestic Workers [PDF] strives to establish standards that bring the rights of domestic workers into line with the rights more commonly enjoyed by individuals employed outside the home.
 The convention states that domestic workers must work reasonable hours, must have a weekly rest of at least 24 consecutive hours, limits in-kind payment, requires clear information on terms of employment, a minimum wage and basic rights, such as freedom of association and collective bargaining.